kom42ec/omnifood-project/README.md

 ```
 .card {
   border-radius: 11px;
-  overflow: hidden; <--- this is the trick
+  overflow: hidden; <--- This is the trick
 }
 ```